elvisselimaj/python-challenge/01-Class-Activities/Tue-Thurs-Class/01-Excel/3/Activities/10-HW_Par_FilterGameSales/README.md

 3. Select all of the data on the worksheet and create a line chart which can be filtered by publisher, whose rows are set by a game's year of release, and whose values are the sum of global sales for that year.

 * Create a 2D line graph that charts this data.

+_This is a special task.
+The first pair to complete this will receive a special award._